headspace

 In cases where it may be needed, many young people are listed on a parent's Medicare card, and we can look up your Medicare number without needing the physical card.

-Young people aged 15 and above can apply for your own Medicare card if you wish to.
+Young people aged 15 and above can apply for their own Medicare card if they wish to.
 Fill out the Medicare enrolment form and return this form with ID (such as your birth certificate or student ID) to the Medicare service centre.

 Our local Medicare service centre is in the same building as Centrelink at 258 Gray Street, Hamilton.